 Young Bengal Movement

-- Henry Louis Vivian Derozio established this movement in Calcutta during the 1820s.
+- Henry Louis Vivian Derozio was the driving force behind the Youth Bengal Movement in Calcutta.
+It was established in Calcutta during the 1820s.

-- He questioned the core practices of traditional, orthodox Hinduism.
+- More specifically, he questioned the core practices of traditional, orthodox Hinduism.

 - The Young Bengal was a collective of young and independent thinkers among the Bengali people at Hindu College in Calcutta.